Æolus (1787 ship): Career

-3rd enslaving voyage (1791–1792): Captain Corbett sailed from Liverpool on 6 February 1791, bound for the Sierra Leone estuary.
+3rd voyage transporting enslaved people (1791–1792): Captain Corbett sailed from Liverpool on 6 February 1791, bound for the Sierra Leone estuary.
 In February Lloyd's List reported that Eolus, Corbet, master, had put into Loch Ryan after having lost her mizzen mast.
 She was on her way to Africa from Liverpool.

-Aeolus started acquiring slaves on 14 March, first at Bassa and then at Grand Cape Mount.
+Aeolus started acquiring captives on 14 March, first at Bassa and then at Grand Cape Mount.
 Captain Corbett died on 19 October.
 Aeolus sailed from Africa on 28 October under the command of Captain James Thompson.
 She had embarked 296 captives and she arrived at St Vincent on 6 December with 290 captives, for a mortality rate of 2%.
 Aeolus departed St Vincent on 28 December, and arrived back at Liverpool on 10 February 1792.
 She had left Liverpool with 30 crew members and had suffered two crew deaths on her voyage.

 After the passage of Dolben's Act in 1788, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.

-4th enslaving voyage (1792–1793): Captain John Kelly sailed from Liverpool on 16 April 1792.
-He started acquiring captives at Bassa on 1 May, and departed Africa on 23 February 1793.
-She had embarked 302 captives and arrived at Grenada on 23 February 1793 with 295 captives, for a mortality rate of 2%.
+4th voyage transporting enslaved people (1792–1793): Captain John Kelly sailed from Liverpool on 16 April 1792.

+Aeolus started acquiring captives at Bassa on 1 May, and departed Africa on 23 February 1793.
+Aeolus had embarked 302 captives and arrived at Grenada on 23 February 1793 with 295 captives, for a mortality rate of 2%.
 At Grenada Captain Kelly left Aeolus and Captain William Williams replaced him.
 Aeolus departed Grenada on 24 April and arrived at Liverpool on 7 June.
 She had left Liverpool with 24 crew members and had suffered eight crew deaths on her voyage.